hellgrenj/MediaSpin/README.md

  (more about the dataset under Challanges below)

 ## What and why
-The idea is to track how media reports on different subjects (in swedish) by using sentiment analysis.
+The idea is to track how media reports on different subjects (in Swedish) by using sentiment analysis.
 The reason for doing this, besides that I find the idea interesting, is that I had an itch to build something after a couple of months on parental leave.
 So if you find this solution just a tad over engineered its because I wanted to learn and evaluate some new things as well as revisit some old ideas - and where should you do that if not in a hobby project? =)

 ## How does it work?